-In April 2022, the Company entered into a Deed of Variation with Summa LLC whereby it was agreed that all option payments, except the first option payment which has already been made, must be in the form of cash and deleted Summa's option to accept deferral payments in the form of common shares of the Company.
+In April 2022, the Company entered into a Deed of Variation with Summa LLC whereby it was agreed that all option payments, except the option payments which have already been made, must be in the form of cash and deleted Summa's option to accept deferral payments in the form of common shares of the Company.

 In May 2022, the Company entered into an option agreement with Bottom Family Trust and Kristina Lynn Boscovich Limon whereby the Company has the right to acquire a 100% interest in one patented lode mining claim in Nevada covering approximately 2.41 acres.
 Pursuant to the option agreement, the Company can purchase the optioned property for USD\$25,000.
-The Company has the option to defer payment for up to five years by paying USD\$1,500 cash on the anniversary date(s) of the option agreement (paid for 2023), or until May 10, 2027, when a USD\$25,000 cash payment is to be made.
+The Company has the option to defer payment for up to five years by paying USD\$1,500 cash on the anniversary dates of the option agreement (paid for 2023), or until May 10, 2027, when a USD\$25,000 cash payment is to be made.

 In May 2022, the Company entered into an option agreement with HRH Nevada Resources, Ltd. and Trish Rippie Realty, Inc., whereby the Company has the right to acquire a 100% interest in eight patented lode mining claims in Nevada covering approximately 174.04 acres.
 Pursuant to the option agreement, the Company can purchase the optioned property for USD\$10,000 per acre, or a total of USD\$1,740,400.
 The Company has the option to defer payment by paying an annual rental fee of USD\$300 per acre.
-Both the option purchase price and the annual rental fee are each adjusted annually by way of a Silver Price Adjustment as represented by the annual percent (%) increase in the daily price of silver per troy ounce, published by the London Bullion Market Association, with the February 2022 average price being the Beginning
+Both the option purchase price and the annual rental fee are each adjusted annually by way of a Silver Price Adjustment as represented by the annual percent (%) increase in the daily price of silver per troy ounce, published by the London Bullion Market Association, with the February 2022 average price being the Beginning Index Price.

-Index Price.
 The annual rental fee shall not be reduced below USD\$300 per acre and the option purchase price shall not be reduced below USD\$10,000 per acre.
-During the year ended December 31, 2022, the Company has recorded USD\$52,213 in rental fees for the Belmont Silver Project.
+The Company has paid the annual rental fee for 2022 and 2023.